 2. European Poker Site Software

-While all the sites listed by PokerListings have solid software, some of the smaller European poker sites are definitely known for their less-than-stellar poker software.
+While PokerListings-recommended sites have modern software like 888, some smaller European poker sites are known for their less-than-stellar poker apps.
 Some of these sites are harder to navigate, slower and downright buggy in some cases.
 The flipside is that you’ll tend to find some very weak competition on the wide variety of Euro poker sites and it can sometimes make financial sense to play on them.

 European poker sites can follow in either category.
 Most of the time it's the same software you'll find anywhere else in the world but there are a few skins that have been specialized for Europe however.
 Stick to the most popular standalone online poker sites in Europe - or a solid poker network like the iPoker network with skins like Bet365 Poker, etc - and you'll be fine.